sroehling/MailShredder/AppStoreInfo.md

 ### Version 1.0.1

 Periodically prompt to optionally submit an app review.
 In the settings, also include a link to submit a review.

+### Version 1.0.2

+• iOS version 6 is now required to run MailShredder.
+• Quick setup for Yahoo email accounts (already supported for Gmail and iCloud).
+• Minor refinements and bug fixes.